Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Abstract

 \section{Abstract}

-Common IR pipelines are typically cascade systems that may involve multiple rankers and/or fusion models to integrate different information step-by-step.
-In this paper, we propose a novel re-ranker named Fusion-in-T5 (FiT5), which integrates document text information, retrieval features, and global document information into a single unified model using templated-based input and global attention.
-Experiments on passage ranking benchmarks MS MARCO and TREC DL show that FiT5 significantly improves ranking performance over prior pipelines.
-Analyses find that through global attention, FiT5 is able to jointly utilize the ranking features via gradually attending to related documents, and thus improve the detection of subtle nuances between them.
-Our code will be open-sourced.
+{ Common document ranking pipelines in search systems are cascade systems that involve multiple ranking layers to integrate different information step-by-step.
+In this paper, we propose a novel re-ranker Fusion-in-T5 (FiT5), which integrates text matching information, ranking features, and global document information into one single unified model via templated-based input and global attention.
+Experiments on passage ranking benchmarks MS MARCO and TREC DL show that FiT5, as one single model, significantly improves ranking performance over complex cascade pipelines.
+Analysis finds that through attention fusion, FiT5 jointly utilizes various forms of ranking information via gradually attending to related documents and ranking features, and improves the detection of subtle nuances.
+Our code is open-sourced at \url{https://github.com/OpenMatch/FiT5}. \\ \Keywords{document ranking, attention, fusion} }